Leading the way in innovation for over 55 years, we build greater futures for businesses across multiple industries and 55 countries.

 We have sent you a copy of the report to your email again.

-Cyber Insurance is a means for today’s digital enterprises to become resilient in the face of exponentially growing cyber threats.
-However, carriers are unable to provide sufficient coverage due to the constantly evolving threats and insufficient loss data.
-On the other hand, insurers have consistently reported higher cyber claim losses than the previous years.
+Cyber insurance is a means for today’s digital enterprises to become resilient in the face of exponentially growing cyber threats.
+However, carriers are unable to provide sufficient coverage due to constantly evolving threats and insufficient loss data.
+On the other hand, insurers have consistently reported higher cyber claim losses than previous years.
 As a result, the industry is struggling to make ends meet while its sustenance is threatened by a potentially catastrophic cyberattack.